top of page

 • Though this described compassion in question is characterized as compassion, because this is not an emergent of expansive motivation, which incorporates the required “view” thus this is not regarded as any of the three classifications of extraordinary compassion in the Gampopa's book.

 • That said, ANY ordinary, instinctive compassion is a caterpillar which is with the potential of becoming the butterfly of extraordinary compassion, which is why Gampopa (all Buddhist teachers) use this reference more than any other references.
+But the highlighted point here is that the two are characteristically different and the one should not be mistaken as the other.
+Hence, Gampopa classifies compassion.

 • What can be inferred from Gampopa’s words is that this ordinary compassion is the foundation.
 It’s the required base, which Buddhists effectively use as tool for meditation on compassion, with the help of ?!
 A) WORKING memory.
 B) LOGICAL inferences.
 I will add here C) Astute and attentive care of oneself, by oneself (or self-compassion, if you prefer that word) which I described in the earlier post.